-\item An {\it algorithm} for solving a problem is a procedure that, given any possible instance, produces the correct answer in a finite amount of time.
-An algorithm is said to solve a problem in {\it polynomial time} if its running time --- measured by the number of arithmetic operations it performs (a function \( f \) defined on the set \( S \) of instances) --- is polynomially bounded by the encoding size of the input (a function \( g \) defined on \( S \)).
-In this case, we refer to it as a {\it polynomial-time algorithm} (or {\it polynomial algorithm}).
+\item An {\it algorithm} solves a problem if it produces a correct solution for every instance in finite time.
+It runs in {\it polynomial time} if its running time (number of arithmetic operations, denoted \( f \)) is polynomially bounded by the input size \( g \).
+Such an algorithm is called a {\it polynomial-time algorithm}.

-\item A problem is said to be in the class {\bf P} if there exists a polynomial-time algorithm to solve it.
-For example, linear programming belongs to the class {\bf P} since Karmarkar's algorithm has been proven to solve it in polynomial time.
+\item A problem is in {\bf P} if it admits a polynomial-time algorithm.
+Linear programming is in {\bf P} due to Karmarkar's algorithm.

-\item A {\it decision problem} is a problem whose answer is either ``yes" or ``no." The class {\bf NP} consists of all decision problems for which a ``yes" answer has a {\it certificate} that can be verified in polynomial time.
-The class Co-{\bf NP} consists of all decision problems for which a ``no" answer has a certificate that can be verified in polynomial time.
-For example, the {\it mixed-integer linear programming feasibility problem} in integer programming belongs to the class {\bf NP} (cf. \cite[Theorem 4.36]{CCZ2014}).
+\item A {\it decision problem} is a problem whose answer is either "yes" or "no".
+The class {\bf NP} consists of decision problems for which "yes" instances admit polynomially verifiable certificates.
+The class Co-{\bf NP} is defined analogously for "no" instances.
+For example, mixed-integer linear programming feasibility is in {\bf NP} (cf. \cite[Theorem 4.36]{CCZ2014}).